lendoo73/Challenge-Project-of-CodeCademy/python/Build_Chatbots_with_Python/Retrieval_Based_Chatbots/Term_frequency_inverse_document_frequency/Term_Frequency/README.md

 # A CountVectorizer object is initialized:
 vectorizer = CountVectorizer()

-# The CountVectorizer object is fit (trained) and transformed (applied) on the corpus of data, returning the term frequencies for each term-document pair
+# The CountVectorizer object is fit (trained) and transformed (applied) on the corpus of data,
+# returning the term frequencies for each term-document pair:
 term_frequencies = vectorizer.fit_transform(corpus_of_data)
 ```